Brahmaputra River: Tibet

-The upper reaches of the Brahmaputra River, known as the Yarlung Tsangpo from the Tibetan language, originates on the Angsi Glacier, near Mount Kailash, located on the northern side of the Himalayas in Burang County of Tibet.
+The upper reaches of the Brahmaputra River, known as the Yarlung Tsangpo from the Tibetan language, originate on the Angsi Glacier, near Mount Kailash, located on the northern side of the Himalayas in Burang County of Tibet.
 The source of the river was earlier thought to be on the Chemayungdung glacier, which covers the slopes of the Himalayas about 60 mi southeast of Lake Manasarovar in southwestern Tibet.

 From its source, the river runs for nearly 1,100 km in a generally easterly direction between the main range of the Himalayas to the south and the Kailas Range to the north.